CH2-PS482/antuk-api/README.md

 - Method: `PUT`
 - Path: `{url}/profile/reset-password`
 - Authorization: Bearer Token
-- Description: used to create a new password
+- Description: used to create a new password.
 - Request Body:

 ```bash